JonasLoos/trainplot/README.md

 ---

-You can also add a bunch of custumizations, e.g.:
+You can also add a bunch of custumizations, e.g. ([example notebook](examples/4plots-example.ipynb)):

 ```python
 trainplot = TrainPlot(